praveenpuglia/shadow-dom-in-depth/README.md

 ### What happens if we use an `input` element instead of the div to attach the shadow DOM?

 Well, it doesn't work.
-Because the browser already hosts it's own shadow DOM for those elements.
+Because the browser already hosts its own shadow DOM for those elements.
 Bunch of red colored english alphabets will be thrown at console's face. 😰

 ## Notes & Tips

-* Shadow DOM, cannot be removed once created.
-It can only be replaced with a new one.
+* Shadow DOM cannot be removed once created; it can only be replaced with a new one.
-* If you are creating a custom element, you should be creating the shadowRoot in it's constructor.
+* If you are creating a custom element, you should be creating the shadowRoot in its constructor.
 It can also be probably called in `connectedCallback()` but I am not sure if that introduces performance problems or any other problems. 🤷‍♂️
 * To see how browsers implement shadow DOM for elements like `input` or `textarea`, Go to `DevTools > Settings > Elements > [x] Show user agent shadow DOM`.

 ## Shadow DOM Modes

 ### Open

 You saw the `{mode: "open"}` in the `attachShadow()` method right?
 Yeah!
 That's it.
-What open mode does is that it provides a way for us to access the shadow DOM of an element in JS via the element.
+What open mode does is that it provides a way for us to reach into the shadow DOM to access the element's contents.
 It also lets us access the host element from within the shadow DOM.

 This is done by the two implicit properties created when we call `attachShadow()` in `open` mode.